 Airborne algae can lead to dark streaks on the roof.
 This is not something that will necessarily harm the shingles, but it is a sign they are aging.
 You can remove these streaks yourself by using a 50/50 blend of water and bleach sprayed onto your roof with a low-volume garden hose.
 Be sure to protect surrounding landscaping if you do this from bleach runoff.

 Moss will begin to grow on roofs in cool, wet climates that lack sunlight.
 While it is aesthetically displeasing, moss growth can be more than a cosmetic issue.
 Moss holds lots of moisture and can damage your shingles by freezing in winter and damaging the granules.
 To remove it safely, you may need to hire a professional roofer.

 - You see sunlight in your attic

-When you can see light in your attic, you have a serious problem on your hands.
+When you can see light in your attic, you have a serious problem with your hands.
 If light can get into your attic, it means that moisture and the cold also can.
 This will mean water damage and rot and can quickly cause issues for other areas of your home and your electrical systems.

-When the time comes for a new roof, we recommend looking for roofers that are reputable, well reviewed and offer references.
+When the time comes for a new roof, we recommend looking for roofers that are reputable, well-reviewed, and offer references.
 After all, this is the roof over your head we’re talking about.